How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Trash draft

 Are you having difficulty getting words on the page?
 Trash drafts are a tactic where an author quickly writes out a draft of an article without considering word choice, structure, or even basic grammar.
 When you are done (which should only take a few minutes), you throw the entire thing out.
-The goal is to get hands-on experience with your ideas.
+The goal is to get your ideas flowing.
+This will give you clues about which ideas are most compelling, and how your thoughts could be connected.

 Some writers use trash drafts for everything they post.
 I rarely write an entire trash draft, though I often use this tactic for sections that give me a hard time.
 I use complete trash drafts when: